-This manual by the Legal Action Center on New York State's HIV testing, confidentiality, and discrimination laws has been updated to reflect April 2014 amendments to New York State law eliminating the requirement for written consent for an HIV test except in correctional facilities, and authorizing the Department of Health to use and redisclose HIV-related information for purposes of linkage and retention of care.
-It provides detailed discussions of New York's HIV testing and confidentiality law, HIPAA's federal health privacy rules; and anti-discrimination laws that protect people with HIV/AIDS.
+This manual by the Legal Action Center on New York State's HIV testing, confidentiality, and discrimination laws has been updated to reflect April 2014 amendments to New York State law eliminating the requirement for written consent for an HIV test except in correctional facilities and in authorizing the Department of Health to use and redisclose HIV-related information for purposes of linkage and retention of care.
+It provides detailed discussions of New York's HIV testing and confidentiality law, HIPAA's federal health privacy rules, and anti-discrimination laws that protect people with HIV/AIDS.
 While the resource is primarily useful to health, service, and legal providers within New York State, there is also information concerning federal privacy protections.

 The manual covers HIV testing (including informed consent requirements and when testing can proceed without informed consent), confidentiality and the laws that govern HIV-related information disclosure, and protection against HIV-related discrimination.
 The appendix includes useful model forms.